 “Pursuit of Happyness” with Will Smith and his son, Jaden caught international attention when Chris Gardner was featured on The Oprah Show.
 The single father went from homelessness to multimillion-dollar brokerage firm owner.
 The film is based on Garnder’s autobiographical book.

 “Pride” chronicles the story of the city of Philadelphia’s first Black swim team.
-With no experience and a swim facility that’s set for demolition, the team fights its way to the state championship.
+With no experience and a swimming facility that’s set for demolition, the team fights its way to the state championship.

 Disney & Dance Films